Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Spatio-Temporal Spectral Simulation

-with $\xi>0$, $\nu_{i} >1$, for $i =1,2$, and $\tau>1$, in order to ensure the summability of this coefficients.
-In \cite{LS-2015} some realizations are illustrated using a similar spectrum, but in a merely spatial context.
-In Figure \ref{rea1}, we show a spatio-temporal realization on $\mathbb{S}^2\times\{1,2\}$, over 16000 spatial locations, with the coefficients in Equation (\ref{coef}) in two cases: (a) $\nu_1=3$ and $\nu_2=2$, and (b) $\nu_1=2$ and $\nu_2=3$.
-In Figure \ref{rea2}, a similar realization is obtained from the spectrum (\ref{coef2}), with $\tau=3/2$.
-For each case, we truncate the series using $K=J=50$ and choose $\xi$ such that the realizations have unit variance.
+with $\nu_{i} >2$, for $i =1,2$.
+We illustrate space-time realizations on $\mathbb{S}^2\times\{1,2\}$, over 24000 spatial locations, with coefficients (\ref{coef}), in two cases: \begin{itemize} \item[(a)] $\nu_1=3$ and $\nu_2=5$, and \item[(b)] $\nu_1=\nu_2=5$. \end{itemize} Figures \ref{rea1} and \ref{rea2} show the corresponding realizations for Scenarios (a) and (b), respectively.
+For each case, we truncate the series using $K=J=50$.
 Note that the parameter $\nu_1$ is the responsible of the spatial scale and smoothness of the realization.
-Table \ref{tiempos} shows the execution times in terms of the number of observations.
+In \cite{LS-2015}, some realizations are illustrated using a similar spectrum, in a merely spatial context.

-Finally, we analyze the accuracy of the simulation method.
-We consider Theorem \ref{accurate} with $\epsilon = 8.2$, in order to obtain approximately a significance level of $0.05$ in the probability bound.
-Then, we calculate the maximum possible squared error (with that significance level) in terms of $J$ and $K$.
-Tables \ref{mse1} and \ref{mse2} show the error of the truncations for the spectrums (\ref{coef}) and (\ref{coef2}), respectively, under three scenarios: (a) $(\nu_1,\nu_2)=(3,2)$, (b) $(\nu_1,\nu_2)=(2,2)$ and (c) $(\nu_1,\nu_2)=(2,3)$.
-We set $J,K = 50,100,150$.
-Naturally, the error decreases on the diagonal of the table, and the results are satisfactory, noting that we are working with random fields with unit variance.
+We now compare the empirical and theoretical convergence rates for the cases (a) and (b) described above.
+In our experiment, we consider $J=K$ and study the (Log) error in terms of (Log) $J$, taking as the exact solution $J=50$.
+Note that, under this choice, the bound (\ref{bound_error}) implies that the order of convergence is $\min\{ (\nu_1-2) /2, (\nu_2-2) /2\}$.
+Following \cite{LS-2015}, instead of calculating the $L^2$-error, we take the maximum error over all the points on the space-time grid.
+The empirical errors are calculated on the basis of 100 independent samples.
+Our studies reflect the theoretical results (see Figure \ref{error}).